Holier Than Jesus but Worse Than Jonah

 Far too many American evangelicals use the standards of cultural “niceness” and political correctness as the primary lens for determining what is right and wrong.
 They use modern winds of doctrine to interpret the Bible.
 In this way, they fashion an idolatrous wood statue of Jesus that wouldn’t survive even an elementary school-level reading of Scripture.
 Lord, have mercy.

-Christians are called to take every thought captive to the obedience of Christ (2 Cor 10:5), but instead, we bind Christ to our every cultural whim.
+Christians are called to take every thought captive to the obedience of Christ (2 Cor.
+10:5), but instead, we bind Christ to our every cultural whim.
 We pretend to be holier than Jesus.
 Such towering arrogance leaves us ripe for a fall of epic proportions.
 In short, too many evangelicals act as if they are holier than Jesus, but they are in reality worse than Jonah.
 Let me explain.

 The Setting